-Just how do you improve field engineer productivity and what are the most cost effective strategies for doing so?
+Just how do you improve field engineer productivity and what are the most cost effective strategies to improve field engineer productivity?

 In the not so distant past the two founders of this business were MD & FD of a large National energy brand and part of the business was a large workforce of skilled technicians providing planned preventative maintenance and breakdown assistance and rectification in the domestic and commercial gas and power market.

 As you would expect we had some great data for us to analyse and work out what levers and buttons we could pull and press to improve field engineer productivity.
 Planned and preventative maintenance was considerably more easy to optimise than on-demand breakdown and repair activity and most firms involved in any form of field based engineer activity will have this running pretty efficiently, leaving potentially only marginal gains to be had.

 For us, a way to improve field engineer productivity was all about intelligent scheduling and using non-peak times of the year.
 There are countless tech solutions out there that will enable you to optimise day and week planning for the skilled labour and then frankly it is a matter of management ensuring the schedules are adhered to.

 Far, far harder and where the greatest costs and rewards for most field engineering operations occur is in the unscheduled, responsive breakdown and repair activity.
 It doesn’t really matter what form of commercial arrangement you have with the end customer, because the goal must be optimal engineer efficiency.
 Certainly intelligent/dynamic in-day scheduling has a role to play, but must not be overestimated in just how much value this will deliver.
 At the end of the day if the engineer that you perfectly dynamically schedule does not know how to fix the problem when he arrives then all the scheduling benefits are eliminated your chance to improve field engineer productivity is lost!

 If we explore how most firms will manage and measure engineers in this activity it will be a combination of